jangorecki/dwtools/README.md

 ## Other functions
 A brief summary of other functions in the package.
-* `timing` - measure time, nrow in/out, optional save to db
+* `timing` - measure time, nrow in/out, optionally save to db
 * `as.xts.data.table` - wrapper method for conversion of data.table to xts and reverse
 * `vwap` - aggregate tick trades data to OHLC including VWAP
 * `pkgsVersion` - handy wrapper to compare packages version across libraries
+* `anonymize` - anonymization by hashing sensitive data

 ## License
 GPL-3.